BioSystemsUM/propythia/src/propythia/DNA/descriptors/README.md

 * `descriptors.py` is the file that contains the calculation of all descriptors for a given sequence.
 * `calculate_features.py` is a script that calculates all descriptors for an entire dataset (with the help of `descriptors.py`) and creates a dataframe with all the descriptors.
 * `utils.py` is a file that contains some useful functions.
-* `quick-start.ipynb` is a notebook that explains how to perform every step of the developed module.
+* `quick-start.ipynb` is a notebook that explains how to perform every step of the developed modules.
 It includes the reading of sequences/datasets, calculation and normalization of descriptors, and the usage of the resulting dataframe to train several machine learning models.